Silver nanoparticles Dental materials – What’s new?

 Chong JPD 2022 shows that it is effective in silicone as a antimicrobial.

 Silver nanoparticles dental materials – A match waiting to happen?
 We’ll see!!

-Other nanoparticles used in dentistry that I might make a blog about.
+Other nanoparticles used in dentistry that we might make a blog about.

 Quaternary ammonium polyethyleneimine (QPEI) in resin for antimicrobial effect.

 - It will not leach out or impact mechanical properties.
 Beyth Biomaterials 2006

 - QPEI will maintain it’s bacterial properties even after polishing the resin.
 Pietrokovski JPD 2016